YuchenPersonal/YuchenPersonal.github.io/_posts/2022-12-29-ue4-garbage-collection-my-understanding.md

 My understanding about UE4's garbage colletion.

 1. A UPROPERTY marked RAW pointer is counted as hard referenced so the UObject it points to won't be GCed.
+2. A UObject spawned via NewObject<UObjectName>() as a single instance can call AddToRoot to avoid being GCed.